 Arizona law enforcement officials should not be burdened with a statute that will hamper efforts to engage in effective community policy by alienating a substantial minority population.
 Public safety will suffer if large segments of a community are alienated and fearful of interacting with police officers.
-Accordingly, because of the harm the Arizona immigration law may cause to public safety, the Center respectfully submits that the United States' motion for a preliminary injunction should be granted.
+Accordingly, because of the harm the Arizona immigration law will cause to public safety, the Center respectfully submits that the Ninth Circuit should affirm the preliminary injunction entered by the District Court.